 How Fixed Rate Savings Bonds Work

-The core deal:
+The core mechanics:

 - Fixed terms: Most providers offer 1, 2, 3 or 5 years.
 Some offer 6-month or 18-month options.
+Cynergy Bank and Union Bank of India UK currently lead the short end with 4.20% AER for 6 and 9 months respectively.

 - No withdrawals: Your money is locked for the full term.
 Some banks allow early access with a penalty (typically 90–180 days of lost interest), but NS&I does not permit any early access whatsoever.

 - FSCS protection: Deposits with UK-regulated banks and building societies are protected up to £120,000 per person, per institution by the Financial Services Compensation Scheme.
+This limit increased from £85,000 in December 2025 — the first uplift since 2017.

 - Interest payment: Some bonds pay interest annually or monthly; others compound it and pay at maturity.